AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        type Content_Type is array (Stack_Index) of Natural;

        type Stack is record
           Top     : Stack_Index;
           Content : Content_Type;
        end record;
     end Stacks;

-In the above example, we define a stack type in the public part, but say that the exact representation of that type is private.
+In the above example, we define a stack type in the public part (known as the "visible part" of the package spec in Ada), but the exact representation of that type is private.

-Then, in the private part, we define the exact representation of that type.
-We can also declare other types that will be used as helpers for our main public type.
-This is useful since declaring helper types is so common in Ada.
+Then, in the private part, we define the representation of that type.
+We can also declare other types that will be used as "helpers" for our main public type.
+This is useful since declaring helper types is common in Ada.

 A few words about terminology: